-We can see these concepts in stamped concrete where installers use stamp tools that are 20 years old, but combine multiple patterns, customize colors, and expand banding and edging detail to provide a finished product that is unique and “custom.”
+We can see these concepts in stamped concrete, where installers use stamp tools that are 20 years old.
+However, when you combine multiple patterns, customize colors, and expand banding and edging detail to provide a finished product that is unique and “custom.”

 Another macro-trend popular today involves large and contemporary designs.
-You only need to look at pictures of decorative concrete 10 years ago compared to today to see this firsthand.
-Tight intricate designs have been replaced by large contemporary layouts.
-This trend is following other flooring markets and can be seen in tile and terrazzo designs.
+You only need to compare pictures of decorative concrete 10 years ago today’s decorative concrete to see this firsthand.
+Large contemporary layouts are replacing the tight, intricate designs.
+This trend is following other flooring markets and we see in both tile and terrazzo designs.

 Micro-trends are those processes, colors or finishes that are popular within each product segment.
 Cast-in-place concrete is all about natural finishes through surface exposure or low-gloss sealers and coatings.
 Combining materials — such as glass, colored aggregates, wood and metal in or around concrete — has become a micro-trend in this market segment.
 We see the same trend regarding sealers, where penetrating and low-gloss finishes produce a “natural look.”

-Trends aren’t forever, and historically three to five years is the length of time a trending finish in decorative concrete remains popular.
+Trends aren’t forever.
+Historically, three to five years is the length of time a trending finish in decorative concrete remains popular.
 Good examples of this are wood plank textures.
 They have been popular for about four years now and, based on market response, the trend is reaching maturity.

-By all indications wood plank and wood texture will remain popular for another few years.
-However, the market is saturated and that usually signals product fatigue and the beginning of the end for a trending process or finish.
+By all indications, wood plank and wood texture will remain popular for another few years.
+However, the market is reaching saturation.
+That usually signals product fatigue and the beginning of the end for a trending process or finish.

 Looking to the future